GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 .. _-E:

 **-E**
-    Erase the *prefix* directory after assembling the final movie [leave directory with all images].
+    Erase the *prefix* directory after assembling the final movie [leave directory with all images;
+    script files, parameter files, and layer PostScript files are removed].

 .. _-F: